I am not a resident of the United States or Canada, does the ALA provide any scholarships for non-U.S./Canadian citizens or permanent residents?

 Yes.
 Three professional references are required.
 Once you begin the application process, you will be asked to provide the name and email addresses of three (3) professional references.
 These should be people (excluding family members) who are well acquainted with your educational background, intellectual abilities, professional experience, and personal character.
 Each person listed will receive an email message with instructions for completing the online reference form.
 An application will not be considered complete unless the three references are submitted by March 1st.

 What should I do if my recommender(s) did not receive the online reference form?

 Send a message to Kimberly L. Redd at firstname.lastname@example.org with Reference Request as the subject and include the recommenders name and email address.

 Do I need to submit any transcripts?

 Yes.
 An official transcript is required from bachelor's degree-granting institutions and any master's level work toward an ALA-accredited or NCATE approved master's in library science.
 Transcripts for other master's level work are not required but may be submitted for consideration.
 The college transcript should be submitted only once regardless of the number of scholarships you apply for.
 All transcripts must be received by March 1st (electronic transcripts will not be considered).
-They should be placed in a sealed envelope and mailed in one package along with other materials (as required by specific scholarships) to the following address: ALA Scholarship Clearinghouse, 50 E. Huron Street, Chicago, IL 60611.
+They should be placed in a sealed envelope and mailed in one package along with other materials (as required by specific scholarships) to the following address: ALA Scholarship Clearinghouse, 225 N. Michigan Avenue, Suite 1300, Chicago, IL 60601.